emberjs/data/guides/relationships/features/links-mode.md

 **Async relationships are not (currently) supported in Polaris mode!** This aligns with the general direction of the (as yet not implemented) `resource` and `collection` fields which replace `belongsTo` and `hasMany`.

-Polaris mode relationhip fields have no `autofetch` behavior.
+Polaris mode relationship fields have no `autofetch` behavior.

 In the future, a `non-async` resource or collection field would refer to a relationship that is both *always* included within the parent of another record AND *never directly retreivable via its own endpoint* (e.g. to get